Revocable Cryptography from Learning with Errors: Introduction

-\begin{theorem}[Informal] Assuming that the $\LWE$ and $\SIS$ problems with subexponential modulus are hard against quantum adversaries running in subexponential time (see \Cref{sec:lattices}), there exists a key-revocable public-key encryption scheme. \end{theorem}
+\begin{theorem*}[Informal] Assuming that the $\LWE$ and $\SIS$ problems with subexponential modulus are hard against quantum adversaries running in subexponential time (see \Cref{sec:lattices}), there exists a key-revocable public-key encryption scheme. \end{theorem*}

 Due to the quantum reduction from $\SIS$ to $\LWE$~\cite{cryptoeprint:2009/285}, the two assumptions are, in some sense, equivalent.
 Therefore, we can in principle rely on the subexponential hardness of $\LWE$ alone.
-Our work improves upon prior work~\cite{GZ20,CLLZ21} which requires the existence of post-quantum indistinguishability obfuscation and post-quantum one-way functions~\cite{10.1145/2160158.2160159,CV22}.
+Our work improves upon prior works, which either use post-quantum secure indistinguishability obfuscation~\cite{GZ20,CLLZ21} or consider the weaker private-key setting~\cite{KN22}.